vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Select the second chain edge with label "transformation 2".
-The control position will be updated.
+Then, select the "transformation 2" edge in the same manner and the control will be updated.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>